 If you want to, you can then wait 10-15 minutes and apply 1-2 coats of clear.
 Don’t mix and match clear brands!
 If you use Rustoleum 2X Black, then use Rustoleum’s 2X Clear, as they will bond together well.

-After painting, let the wheels dry for a day and then try to keep the wheels from getting dirty or washed/rained on for a week to ensure the paint cures 100%.
+After spray painting, let the wheels dry for a whole day and then try to keep the wheels from getting dirty or washed/rained on for a week to ensure the paint cures 100%.

 The end result will be new (or newer) looking wheels!
 You can use this method to restore the original paint color by using matching spray paint, or to completely change the color of your wheels.

 In the example above, the wheels still had some curb rash that the camera picked up from the lighting (look at the top of the wheel) – but in person, all you see is the fresh new paint and the curb rash is not obvious at all.
 So it really is a matter of personal preference and expectations, as not everyone cares to have their wheels look 100% new, they just want a very obvious improvement.

 If body filler would have been used, then the example wheel would look 100% new in all lighting conditions.
 However, for most people, they just want their car to look good from 10+ feet away, as most people won’t see your car any closer, and definitely aren’t going to study it for defects even if they are close.